Vaek/ExamCodes/Tasks/task_02.md

 #### Module 1

-This module has an activity containing simple list view of discovered devices (names and IP addresses) and two inputs:
+This module has an activity containing two text boxes:

 * interval - time in seconds before next scan runs
 * device name - a name that identifies current device

-There is also a broadcast receiver that takes care of new devices delivered from the discovery service bound to the activity.
+"Start" button placed below should start a discovery service.

 #### Module 2

-The other module will contain a discovery service and a listener service.
-Once it's started the discovery service sends a UDP broadcast (on any port number you choose) and waits for results.
-When the listener service receives a broadcast it should response with some string constant and a device name (e.g. "MYSVC Tablet1").
-When the discovery service receives the response sends it via a broadcast intent to the activity.
+The other module will contain a discovery service.
+Once started the discovery service sends a UDP broadcast (on any port number you choose) and waits for results.
+When the client receives a broadcast it should respond with some string constant and a device name (e.g. "EXAMPLE Name1").

+Simple: The response from the client is logged (IP address and a device name).
+Challenging: The activity receives an intent with scan results and displays them as simple text.

-Once you're done save you work to Github and send us an email with a link to the project.
+Are you done?
+Save you work to Github and email us a link to the project.
 Thanks :-)